-Mark Batten is a Partner in the Labor & Employment Law Department and co-head of the Class/Collective Action Group, resident in the Boston office.
+Mark Batten is a partner in the Labor & Employment Law Department and co-head of the Class/Collective Action Group.

 Mark represents employers nationwide at all stages of complex employment litigation, including class and collective actions on wage and hour matters and discrimination claims.
 Ranked by Chambers USA, Mark is hailed as “a fabulous lawyer, handling interesting and complex cases.”
 Clients “highly recommend him to anyone seeking litigation counsel in the Boston area,” as well as note “he is responsive, pragmatic and team-oriented, and offers excellent legal advice.”